theriftlab/immanuel-python/docs/5-settings.md

 ### `orbs`

 A dict of orb dicts like those above, keyed by chart object index.
-This sets which specific chart objects have which orbs for each aspect, and any object not found in this dict will default to the `default_orb` value described above.
+This sets which specific chart objects have which orbs for each aspect.

-By default this inherits any changes made to the above planet and point orbs.
+Note that the four main angles take their orbs from `planet_orbs` even though they take their aspect rules from `point_aspect_rule`.

 Default: